 - Beat the cream cheese in a stand mixer on medium speed using the paddle attachment, until it is light and fluffy.
 Add the peanut butter and confectioners’ sugar; continue beating on low speed for about 1 minute.
 Add the condensed milk, sour cream, vanilla and lemon juice, mix until smooth.
 Add the melted and cooled milk chocolate and mix until evenly distributed.
 Fold in half the whipped cream to lighten the batter, and then fold in the remaining cream until it is evenly distributed.

-- Pour into the chilled crusts.
-Place the pies into the refrigerator to chill uncovered for about an hour.
+- Pour into the chilled crust.
+Place the pie into the refrigerator to chill uncovered for about an hour.

 - In a small sauce pot heat the heavy cream on low to a gentle simmer.
 Turn off the heat and add the chopped chocolate, swirl together gently and then let it sit for one minute.
 Gently whisk until smooth.
 Allow to cool slightly, spoon the ganache over the chilled peanut butter filling.
 Return the pies to the refrigerator to chill for another hour.